Precision Interferometry and Fundamental Interactions

 This department’s research encompasses precision interferometry instrumentation for ground-based and space-based gravitational-wave observatories and laser-optical searches for fundamental interactions beyond the standard model.

-The department Precision Interferometry and Fundamental Interactions has been established in August of 2022 and is led by Guido Müller.
-The core activity in this new department will be the Laser Interferometer Space Antenna (LISA) and space-based gravitational-wave astronomy.
+The department has been established in August of 2022 and is led by Guido Müller.
+The core activity in this department will be the Laser Interferometer Space Antenna (LISA) and space-based gravitational-wave astronomy.

 The department contributes to realizing LISA and supports experiments and studies towards “Beyond LISA” to enable a new mission in the 2050s.

 The department conducts axion-like particle searches and studies of fundamental interactions such as vacuum magnetic birefringence.